-For clients interested in applying for a design patent, a preliminary patent search can help estimate the likelihood that their design patent will be granted by a patent authority.
+For clients interested in applying for a design patent, a preliminary patent search can help estimate the likelihood that it will be granted by a patent authority.
 For an article to be eligible for a design patent in the United States, the article’s design must be new, original and not an obvious take on an existing design in the eyes of an “ordinary observer.”
 Design patent searches reveal the existing designs that could preclude a client from patenting theirs based on this ordinary observer test.
 Similarly, if it is likely that an ordinary observer would not be able to tell the difference between a client’s product and another item protected by a design patent, the client’s manufacture and sale of their product become the basis of a patent infringement lawsuit.
 Patent searches can reveal geographic areas where patent protections exist that should be avoided in the client’s operations.

 Most patent databases provide a text-dominant list of search results, often with zero visual clues as to a patented design’s appearance.
 This leaves searchers clicking through many individual links to access patent images.
 TotalPatent One users can view search results as a grid of patent images, which enables them to quickly identify results that could impact a client’s design patentability.